sLiinuX/wxRaven/README.md

 -----

-wxRaven is a free and open source cross-platform Integrated Environment framework for the Ravencoin community who want to write advanced GUI applications using native controls.
+wxRaven is a free and open source cross-platform Integrated Environment framework for the Ravencoin community who want to write advanced GUI applications connected to the Ravencoin blockchain.

 ![wxRaven Logo](res/splash-test.png)

+Written in Python 3.x and using the wxWidget Library with the inspiration of Eclipse IDE, wxRaven natively support the plugin approach and the view/perspective concept.

 It provides usefull built-in functions to create and develop your own "Use-case specific application" as one or multiple plugin of this integrated environment itself such as :